Gateshead: Christianity

 Christianity has been present in the town since at least the 7th century, when Bede mentioned a monastery in Gateshead.
 A church in the town was burned down in 1080 with the Bishop of Durham inside.
 St Mary's Church was built near to the site of that building, and was the only church in the town until the 1820s.
 Undoubtedly the oldest building on the Quayside, St Mary's has now re-opened to the public as the town's first heritage centre.

 Many of the Anglican churches in the town date from the 19th century, when the population of the town grew dramatically and expanded into new areas.
 The town presently has a number of notable and large churches of many denominations.

 Judaism

-The Bensham district is home to a community of hundreds of Jewish families and used to be known as "Little Jerusalem".
-Within the community is the Gateshead Yeshiva, founded in 1929, and other Jewish educational institutions with international enrollments.
-These include two seminaries: Beis Medrash L'Morot and Beis Chaya Rochel seminary, colloquially known together as Gateshead "old" and "new" seminaries.

-Many yeshivot and kollels also are active.
-Yeshivat Beer Hatorah, Sunderland Yeshiva, Nesivos Hatorah, Nezer Hatorah and Yeshiva Ketana make up some of the list.
+The Bensham district is home to a community of hundreds of Orthodox Jewish families and has been referred to as the Oxbridge of British Jewry.
+Within the community is the Gateshead Yeshiva, founded in 1929, and other Jewish educational institutions with international enrolments.
+These include two seminaries: Beis Medrash L'Morot and Beis Chaya Rochel, colloquially known together as Gateshead "old" and "new" seminaries.
+Many yeshivos and kollelim also are active, including Sunderland Yeshiva, Baer Hatorah, Nesivos Hatorah, Nezer Hatorah and Yeshiva Ketana.